 Interventions are actually extremely effective when approached correctly.
 It may be a very good idea to work with a doctor, counselor, or therapist who specializes in interventions to help you prepare for, and even facilitate the conversation.
 You can learn more in our Intervention Handbook.

 It can be easy to get emotionally swept up in the chaos of your loved one’s addiction.
 But you must remember to take care of yourself as well.

 As you help your friend or family member through the stages of alcohol recovery, it’s important to remember one thing: You cannot save them.
 That is not your job.
 You can encourage them and give them some tough love.
 But in the end, they must take responsibility for their own decisions.

 Don’t feel guilty

 No matter what led them into addiction, it’s not your fault.
-They make their own choices.
+They made their own choices.
 You are not responsible for their behavior.